 If someone has suffered an injury sufficiently serious that they’ve actually lost a part of their body they’ll almost certainly have suffered from post-traumatic stress disorder and possibly an adjustment disorder.

-For further information regarding injuries resulting in amputation, and the levels of compensation that can be awarded for such injuries, take a look at the Personal Injuries Assessment Board’s Book of Quatum.
-Sections 4A and 5A are particularly relevant.
+For further information regarding injuries resulting in amputation, and the levels of compensation that can be awarded for such injuries, take a look at section 7 of the Judicial Council’s Personal Injuries guidelines.

 About McCarthy + Co